-Many individuals who are self-employed, either on their own account or in partnership.
-Considers from time to time about transferring the business to a limited company.
-In most cases, careful thought will be required to consider the advantages or disadvantages of this step.
-Even when the decision to the partnership to a limited company or incorporate it proceeds, important issues need to be addressed to ensure that the incorporation is tax effective.
+Many individuals, either on their own account or in partnership, consider, from time to time, transferring the business to a limited company.
+In most cases, careful thought will be required to consider the advantages or disadvantages of doing so.
+Even when the decision to transfer the partnership to a limited company or incorporate it proceeds, important issues need to be addressed to ensure that the incorporation is tax-effective.
 A few of these are discussed below.

 Advantages/Disadvantages of Incorporation

 There are a number of practical and commercial reasons why incorporation is sometimes attractive.
-Many people find it easier to regulate their business by transferring assets from sole trader to limited company.
-Rather than the vaguer collection of rights and duties which constitute a partnership.
-In some markets the perceived status that goes with trading as a limited company is important.
-In certain circumstances, the limited liability status which companies may offer is an important consideration.
+Many people find it easier to regulate their businesses by transferring assets from a sole proprietorship to a limited company.
+Rather than the vaguer collection of rights and duties that constitute a partnership.
+In some markets, the perceived status that goes with trading as a limited company is important.
+In certain circumstances, the limited liability status that companies may offer is an important consideration.

-A business interest which is represented by shares can be transferred simply.
+A business interest that is represented by shares can be transferred simply.
 Ease succession and inheritance tax planning if the intention is to transfer an interest in the business to family members.
-However, the automatic annual tax savings were available to very small businesses.
-When incorporated a few years ago have mostly now been eroded by changes in legislation but for high earners.
-Especially those with potential income above the £100,000 threshold at which personal allowances are lost or £150,000 threshold at which 50% income tax rate commences.
+However, automatic annual tax savings were available to very small businesses.
+When incorporated a few years ago,, have mostly now been eroded by changes in legislation, but for high earners.
+Especially those with potential income above the £100,000 threshold at which personal allowances are lost or the £150,000 threshold at which a 50% income tax rate commences.
 The savings can be considered in the right circumstances.

 Against the above, it needs to be borne in mind that transferring from sole trader to limited company will increase.
 The regulatory burden on the business proprietor probably leads to an increase in legal and professional fees of running the business.
 Impose a new set of duties and responsibilities on the trader in their new role as a company director which cannot be taken lightly.
 In particular, consideration will need to be given to the National Minimum Wage regulations.
 Whether they apply to each company director (which is dependent upon whether the director is just an officer or an officer and employee).